mluckcuck/mluckcuck.github.io/_posts/2018-10-03-interviews.md

 Since I didn't get the research job I'd interviewed for, I began searching around for other options.
 Company 1 were offering a job  in safety-critical systems development, so I was leaning on part of my PhD work being on safety-critical programming.
 During my PhD the manager of Company 1 had spoken to me about them recruiting people with my sort of background, so when I was coming to the end of my PhD I got back in touch.

-Company 1 is staffed by a lot of computer science graduates from my university and was close to I lived, so I thought it was a good choice.
+Company 1 is staffed by a lot of computer science graduates from my university and was close to where I lived, so I thought it was a good choice.
 The interview was arranged, based on my experience with formal verification and safety-critical programming, and in I went.

-Looking back on it, being interviewed for a job without a job description was a bad idea (one that I'll repeated before the year was out) but I (naively) thought it meant that they wanted me and my skills.
+Looking back on it, being interviewed for a job without a job description was a bad idea (one that I repeated before the year was out) but I (naively) thought it meant that they wanted me and my skills.

 The interview was with the manager who I'd spoken to before, and one of the developers.
 It started out well, they both seemed friendly enough; but things started going wrong rather quickly.